Samuel-de-Oliveira/CanUseTimer/README.md

 You need to open with sudo because some libraries doesn't work without super user (I don't know why this is happening but I will fix it soon).

-If you want to open with python (Not recommended if you are a casual user) you need to check if you have python3.8 or higher installed in your machine with `python3 --version` commmand, after this you need to open the the terminal in directory and run:

-    sudo python3 Main.py

-You need to open with sudo because some libraries doesn't work without super user (I don't know why this is happening but I will fix it soon).

 ---
 ## Why use?
 - Soft program;